 Watch for scale insects.
 They look like brown oval bumps that tend to lurk on the undersides of the leaflets.
 Treat any infestation immediately.
 Dry indoor air can attract spider mites to indoor plants; if left untreated, they can cause a lot of damage to a plant then move on to your other houseplants.
 Maintaining humidity is the best prevention for these pests -- and your tropical palm will love it.

 Repot only when needed.
-Planting palm trees is only necessary every 3 years at the most.
-Kentias are slow-growing and don't like to be disturbed.
+Repotting is only necessary every 3 years at the most.
+Kentia palm trees are slow-growing and don't like to be disturbed.
 Their roots are fragile, so handle them carefully.
+Spring is the best time to repot, when this plant is beginning its most vigorous time of growth.

 Brown leaf tips are common even on healthy palms.
 Boosting the humidity around your plant will help.
 Watch humidity levels, especially during the winter months when indoor air can become extremely dry.